[Administrative Regulation]

 Donlin v.
 Cytec Industries, Inc., 4415 CRB-7-00-7 (June 5, 2002).

-Additional evidence submitted with claimant’s appeal was treated as a Motion to Submit Additional Evidence and was denied, where the claimant could have obtained the medical reports prior to the formal hearing and did not offer any reason for not doing so.
-We will not allow a party to try case in a piecemeal manner.
-See, Donlin, § 31-308(b).
+Additional evidence submitted with claimant’s appeal was treated as a Motion to Submit Additional Evidence and was denied, where claimant could have obtained medical reports prior to formal hearing but offered no reason for failing to do so.
+CRB will not allow trial of cases in piecemeal manner.
+See also, Donlin, § 31-308(b).

 Drew v.
 Sears Roebuck & Co., 4400 CRB-7-01-5 (May 2, 2002).

-CRB denied pro se’s Motion to Submit Additional Evidence where every document was available long before formal hearing and should have been presented as evidence at trial.
-See, Drew, § 31-301.
+CRB denied pro se’s Motion to Submit Additional Evidence where implicated documents were available long before formal hearing and should have been presented as evidence at trial.
+See also, Drew, § 31-301.
 Appeal procedure, § 31-315.

 Rodrigues v.
 American National Can, 4329 CRB-7-00-12 (January 2, 2002).